Winston-Salem Live Music Guide

 - The Remedy — to name a few!

 Winston-Salem’s brewery scene doubles as one of the city’s most reliable sources for free live music.
 While nearly every brewery hosts performances from time to time, a few have built especially strong reputations for regular weekend shows, outdoor parties, and crowd-pleasing local acts.
-In addition to Incendiary — highlighted above for its CoalPit Live concert series — these are some of the top spots to catch tunes with your pint.

 - Foothills Brewing – Foothills’ original downtown brewpub and adjacent Footnote Café remain go-to spots for weekly music, especially the popular jazz-themed Siren Series each Monday.
 Meanwhile, the brewery’s Tasting Room also hosts regular weekend concerts ranging from rock and country to Latin and soul.
 Check Foothills' calendar for upcoming shows at all three venues.